CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-Platform-Appliance/_index.md

     3. Select the relevant software from the **HyperVisor/Platform** list:

-        If you are upgrading a NetQ On-premises Appliance or VM, select *Appliance*  to download the NetQ-3.0.0.tgz file.
-If you are upgrading a NetQ Cloud Appliance or VM, select *Appliance (Cloud)* to download the NetQ-3.0.0-opta.tgz file.
+        - If you are upgrading NetQ Platform software for a NetQ On-premises Appliance or VM, select *Appliance*  to download the NetQ-3.0.0.tgz file.
+        - If you are upgrading NetQ Collector software for a NetQ Cloud Appliance or VM, select *Appliance (Cloud)* to download the NetQ-3.0.0-opta.tgz file.

         {{< figure src="/images/netq/netq-30-download-options-300.png" width="500" >}}

-    4. Scroll down and click **Download**.
-For example: The NetQ Appliance images.
+    4. Scroll down and click **Download** on the relevant image card.

         {{< figure src="/images/netq/netq-30-appliance-onpremcld-dwnld-300.png" width="420" >}}